segmentio/segment-docs/src/engage/campaigns/mobile-push/push-campaigns.md

     - You can add recipients using an email address or user ID.
 3. Click **Send test push**.

-Segment verifies that the profile you're sending a test to has push tokens enabled, then sends the test.
-If the test push doesn't work as expected, confirm that the profile you're sending to has enabled push tokens.
+Segment verifies that the profile you're sending a test to has a push token, then sends the test.
+If the test mobile push doesn't work as expected, confirm that the profile you're sending to has a push token.